richardwaynefedorajr/DesignPatternsCpp/README.md

 # CoR.h/cpp
 # Implementation of the chain of responsibility design pattern, in which a base class manages a pointer to the next object instance in the chain of responsibiity for processing fast food orders

+# Command.h/cpp
+# Implementation of the command design pattern, in which the functionality for football players running drills and the coach's call to make them run is encapsulated in a TeamMember class, and a Command class is used to encapsulte the request itself

 # Try Singleton implementations of Abstract Factory, Builder, Prototype, Facade, and State

 # Try Chain of Responsibility using Command to represent requests as objects